ROBOTIS-GIT/emanual/docs/en/software/rplus2/task.md

 - [Color Sensor Component Information]
 - The following is an example of using the color sensor.

-[Color Sensor Component Information]: /docs/en/parts/sensor/cs-10/

   ![](/assets/images/sw/rplus2/task/roboplus_task2_105.jpg)

-- **Magnetic sensor** : used to detect whether there is a magnetic property for an objest.(Returns True for magnetic property detected, False for no magnetic property detected)
+- **Magnetic sensor** : used to detect magnetic materials near the sensor head (Returns True when magnetic property detected, False when not detected).
 - [Magnetic Sensor Component Information]
 - The following is an example of using the magnetic sensor.

-[Magnetic Sensor Component Information]: /docs/en/parts/sensor/mgss-10/

   ![](/assets/images/sw/rplus2/task/roboplus_task2_106.jpg)